Ddemon26/DocsPageTemplate/TEMPLATE_SETUP.md

 **Key Variables Explained:**
 - `PROJECT_NAME` - Your project's name (used in titles and text)
 - `PROJECT_DESCRIPTION` - Brief description of what your project does
-- `PROJECT_LOGO` - Emoji or text logo for your project
+- `PROJECT_LOGO` - Text or symbol logo for your project
 - `SITE_TITLE` - HTML title for your documentation site
 - `GITHUB_URL` - Full URL to your GitHub repository
 - `PRIMARY_COLOR` - Main brand color (used in CSS)